 Incidentally, St Theresa’s Social Club is no longer with us, bulldozed some years ago to make way for apartments.
 I never did make that return visit.

-At about 2.25pm on the 11th November 2008 the number 11 bus – our number 11 bus – makes its way along Church Lane, past Hamstead Road, up Wellington Road and down Memory Lane.
+At about 2.25pm on the 11th November 2008 the number 11 bus – my number 11 bus – makes its way along Church Lane, past Hamstead Road, up Wellington Road and down Memory Lane.

 We’re in Perry Barr, now, and – seeing as how I spent many of my formative years living in nearby Kingstanding – this stretch of the route turns out to be pretty damn evocative for me.
 Many of the buildings we pass seem to resonate with all kinds of personal significance and I soon find myself embarking on an unscheduled detour via the outer circle of my brain.
-There’s no mention of that in the official timetable.
+There was no mention of that in the timetable.

 Over there, to the left, is the Holy Roman Catholic parish church of St Theresa’s.
 That gets me thinking about two of my closest friends – both former parishioners – and of gatherings, both happy and sad.
 Next, to the right, is a garden centre.
 A dim, nebulous childhood memory flickers and sizzles and struggles to take form.
 It seems to involve me shopping for shrubbery with my parents on a wet Sunday afternoon in 1981.
 I decide to let it go.

 Then, just a little further along and to the left, I catch a glimpse of a modest-looking building you probably wouldn’t notice if you didn’t already know it was there.
 Tucked away just off Wellington Road, behind what used to be a bed warehouse, is St Theresa’s Social Club.